 Is Cottage Cheese Pasteurized?

-Almost all cottage cheese brands in supermarkets do use pasteurization.
-The methods of pasteurization can vary from manufacture, but almost all milk products are marked as be pasteurized to associate safety with the product.
+Almost all cottage cheese brands in supermarkets are pasteurized.
+The methods of pasteurization can vary from manufacturer to manufacturer, but almost all milk products are marked as being pasteurized to associate safety with the product.
 While we could not find exact numbers on cottage cheese sold using raw (unpasteurized) milk, it is believed that no more than 1% of milk sold to consumers in the United States has not been pasteurized.
-Pasteurize milk products clearly dominate the market.
-Below we have provided a sample of pasteurization verbiage found for some of the major cottage cheese brands:

 Daisy: “Yes, our products are made with pasteurized milk and cream.”